31 Perennial Flowers For Shaded Gardens With Limited Sun

 Final Thoughts

 Just because your garden is shady doesn’t mean it should be without an assortment of beautiful flowers.
-Use this list to build a selection of shade loving perennial flowers for your garden, and create a multi-colored garden oasis for many types of beneficial pollinators.
+Use this list to build a selection of shade loving perennial flowers for your garden, and create a multi-colored oasis for many types of beneficial pollinators.

 Share This Post